conquereraman/Linear-Regression/README.md

 # Linear-Regression
-This is a sales prediction using linear regression
+This is a sales prediction using linear regression with 90 percent accuracy